TheBeastCoding/standardized-multichannel-dataset-glaucoma/README.md

 - PAPILA

 ## Excluded Images
-- OIA-ODIR-TEST-OFFLINE : 1322_right.jpg : Not a fundus image.
+- OIA-ODIR-TEST-OFFLINE-21 : 1322_right.jpg : Not a fundus image.